-- Webinar three: What the individual should do
+- what the institution and individual should do.

 Who is this course for?

-This webinar series is suitable for those with beginner to intermediate knowledge and targeted at tutors, learning support staff, education management staff, resource developers, assessors and moderators in a tertiary environment.
-The course would also be suitable for government departmental staff with a focus on education.
+This course is suitable for those with beginner to intermediate knowledge; and is targeted at tutors, learning support staff, education management staff, resource developers, assessors and moderators in a tertiary environment.

-Participation in this webinar will be an integral part of the Dyslexia Friendly Quality Mark for tertiary education institutions that is currently in development.
+Participation in this webinar is an integral part of the Dyslexia Friendly Quality Mark for tertiary education institutions that is currently in development.

 About the facilitator

-Contact your local hub to book this online course for your organisation.
+Public course dates will be listed below when available.
+Or, Contact your local hub to discuss booking a course privately for your organisation.

 Taking that next step in your professional learning and development is easy with Ako Aotearoa.
 Everything we do is evidence-based.
 Everything you’ll learn is practical, high-quality, effective and sustainable.